1. What Is an Exit Load?

-An exit load refers to the fee that the Asset Management Companies (AMC) charge the investor at the time of exiting or redeeming a scheme.
-Sometimes it also applies to the commission to the fund house or pre-exit penalty, if the investor exits the fund before the lock-in period is over.
+An exit load refers to the fee that the Asset Management Companies (AMCs) charge investors at the time of exiting or redeeming their fund units.
+It is also referred to as the commission to fund houses or exit penalty if an investor exits the fund in the lock-in period.
 Not all funds levy an exit charge.
 Hence, while choosing a plan, do consider the exit load too, along with its expense ratio.
-Yes, the exit fee is not part of your expense ratio.
+You need to note that the exit load is not part of the expense ratio.

-In case of open-ended funds, the investors have the choice to exit the investment plan as per their choice.
-Many a time, investors fail to honour the specified period for which they had agreed to invest in a fund.
-So, an exit load can discourage the investors from pulling out their investments from mutual fund schemes prematurely.
+In case of open-ended funds, the investors have the choice to exit the scheme as and when they want.
+Sometimes, investors fail to stay invested for the specified period for which they had agreed to invest in a fund.
+Hence, an exit load discourages investors from prematurely exiting the fund.
 This fee may also reduce the number of withdrawals from the mutual fund schemes.

 The exit fee is usually a percentage of the Net Asset Value (NAV) of the mutual fund units held by investors.
 Once the AMC deducts the exit load from the total NAV, the remaining amount gets credited to the investor’s account.

-For instance, if the exit charge for a one-year scheme is 2% and you redeem within six months, this would be much before the agreed investment period.
-So, here it is like an early-exit penalty.
+For instance, if the exit charge for a one-year scheme is 2% and you redeem within six months, then this would be much before the agreed investment period.
 If the NAV of the fund is Rs.35 during the time of redemption, then the exit fee would be 2% of Rs.35, which amounts to Rs.0.7.
 The remaining amount, Rs.34.30 gets credited to the investor.
 If the investor completes the agreed fund tenure, then he/she will not be charged the exit load at the time of redemption.

 |Number of Units bought in January 2017||Rs.
 10,000/100 = 100 (Total NAV/Number of Units bought)|